alexlux58/Learn-React/README.md

-# Welcome to the React-Examples Repository!
+# Introduction

+Welcome to the React-Examples repository!
 This repository is a collection of React projects that demonstrate various aspects of React development.
 Whether you're a beginner or an experienced developer, you'll find these examples useful for understanding different React concepts and techniques.

 ## Projects Included

-### 01-starting-project 2
+### Goals Tracker

-- **Description**: This project focuses on course goal management.
-It allows you to add and remove course goals.
+- **Description**: This project focuses on tracking and managing your course goals.
 - **Key Features**:
   - Add new goals
   - Delete existing goals